shaikhanalytics/Godavari-Valley-Washim-Sales-Analysis-Dashboard/README.md

 ---

 ## 🎯 Business Questions Answered

-This dashboard helps answer:
+This dashboard helps answer key business questions such as:

-- Which **items** contribute the most to total sales (by quantity & revenue)?
+1. **Which items contribute the most to total sales (by quantity & revenue)?**
+   - Identifies top-selling products like Soyabean and Chana to focus production & marketing efforts.

-- Which **locations** are top-performing in terms of sales quantity?
+2. **Which locations are top-performing in terms of sales quantity?**
+   - Highlights top-performing branches/warehouses (e.g., Ro CSN, Shirvi, Kalmunri, Adgaon).

-- Who are the **top customers** by total purchase value?
+3. **Who are the top customers by total purchase value?**
+   - Shows highest-value customers (e.g., Goda Agro Tech Pvt.
+Ltd.) for relationship management.

-- What is the **average rate per MT** for each item?
+4. **What is the average rate per MT for each item?**
+   - Helps compare pricing trends and ensures rate consistency across items.

-- What is the monthly trend of total purchase, total sales, and gross profit?
+5. **What is the monthly trend of total purchase, total sales, and gross profit?**
+   - Tracks seasonality and performance month-on-month, aiding in forecasting and decision-making.

 ---